-A RRH Participant who is a victim of domestic violence, dating violence sexual assault, or stalking, as provided in HUD's regulations at 24CFR part 5, subpart L is eligible for an emergency transfer if:
+A RRH Participant who is a victim of domestic violence including technological or economic abuse, dating violence sexual assault, or stalking, as provided in HUD's regulations at 24 CFR part 5, subpart L is eligible for an emergency transfer if:

-- 1. The RRH Participant reasonably believes that there is a threat of imminent harm from further violence if the RRH Participant remains within the same unit. - 2.
-The RRH Participant is a victim of sexual assault, the RRH Participant may also be eligible to transfer if the sexual assault occurred on the premises within the 90-day calendar-day period preceding a request for an emergency transfer. - 3.
-The RRH Participant expressly requests the transfer in accordance with the procedures described.
+- 1. The RRH Participant reasonably believes that there is a threat of imminent harm from further violence if the RRH Participant remains within the same unit or - 2.
+The RRH Participant is a victim of domestic violence including technological or economic abuse, dating violence, sexual assault, or stalking and they reasonably believe there is a threat of imminent harm from further violence if they remain in their current housing or the sexual assault occurred on the premises of their current housing during the 90-day calendar day period before the date of their transfer request. - 3.
+The RRH Participant must expressly request the transfer in accordance with the procedures described.